 With 5 years of new canon comic stories behind us, and many uncountable more in front of us, I enlisted the Manor’s Sous Chef Chris to join me in rounding up a Top 10 list of Unforgettable moments from the comics so far.
 The first part of the Top 10 moments dealt with plenty of Doctor Aphra (surprise!) and Jar Jar Binks (maybe actually a surprise), covering the 10-8 spots, while Part II today dives into spots 7-5, where you’ll find moments dealing with holocrons, wives (maybe not wives), droid agency, and so much more.
-Head below for Part II of the Manor’s Top 10 Unforgettable Comic Moments in Star Wars Canon and don’t forget to check back on Friday for Part III!
+Head below for Part II of the Manor’s Top 10 Unforgettable Comic Moments in Star Wars Canon check out Part III afterwards!

 Ryan